celery/kombu/docs/userguide/serialization.rst

     the support of all built-in Python data types (except class instances), smaller messages when sending binary files, and a slight speedup over `JSON` processing.

+    .. admonition:: Pickle and Security

+        The pickle format is very convenient as it can serialize and deserialize almost any object, but this is also a concern for security.

+        Carefully crafted pickle payloads can do almost anything a regular Python program can do, so if you let your consumer automatically decode pickled objects you must make sure to limit access to the broker so that untrusted parties do not have the ability to send messages!

     By default Kombu uses pickle protocol 2, but this can be changed using the :envvar:`PICKLE_PROTOCOL` environment variable or by changing